 The sustainability certificate can be added to any undergraduate major except environmental studies.
 Students who earn a sustainability certificate may not earn the environmental studies certificate or the certificate in engineering for energy sustainability.
+Students must meet a 2.8 GPA admission requirement.

 Requirement for completion